Building tree annotation with a spreadsheet

 (PUNC .))

-The completed tree information of (14) can be represented as the graphical tree (16).
+The completed tree information of spreadsheet (14) can also be presented as the graphical tree (16).

 (16)

-IP-MAT NP-SBJ D The ADJP ADJ quick ADJP ADJ brown N fox VBP jumps PP-CLR-DIR P-ROLE over NP D the ADJP ADJ lazy N dog PUNC .
+IP-MAT NP-SBJ D The ADJP ADJ quick ADJP ADJ brown N fox VBP jumps PP-CLR P-ROLE over NP D the ADJP ADJ lazy N dog PUNC .